clepadellec/ClustersAnalysis/README.md

 which is the tobacco consumption (gm/day).
 To do this you can use the **u\_desc\_profils**

-    #use intecract=TRUE to show an interactive graphique with widgets like zoom, comparisons...
+    #use interact=TRUE to show an interactive graphique with widgets like zoom, comparisons...
-    ClustersAnalysis::u_desc_profils(u_esoph,3,interact=FALSE)
+    ClustersAnalysis::u_desc_profils(u_esoph,3,interact=TRUE)

     ## [1] "Tableau de contingence : "
     ##